 Speech Language Services

 Speech Pathologists work with all students that have been identified to benefit from these services.
-These clinicians provide support to students with Individualized Education Plans (IEP's), students with mild speech and language needs, and students that need intermittent walk-in services.
+These clinicians provide support to students with Individualized Education Plans (IEP's), students with mild speech and language needs, and students that need intermittent walk-in service

 The nurses in District 303 serve all of the students in our 17 school buildings through direct services and through consultation with staff, family and administration.
 Nurses support all aspects of health and safety in the school community by providing emergency care, facilitating access to school health care, and identifying and managing health issues in the school that impede student learning.